|

 Rosewood, walnut; gilding, gilded metal, bronze

-Collection of the Saint Louis Museum of Art, Saint Louis, MO
+Saint Louis Museum of Art, Saint Louis, MO

 |

-A revival of the late-eighteenth-century French Neoclassical style that flourished during the reign of Louis XVI.
-Decoration typically consists of classical moldings, laurel wreaths, lyres, rosettes and acanthus leaves.
+A revival of the late eighteenth-century French Neoclassical style that flourished during the reign of Louis XVI.
+Decoration typically consists of classical moldings, laurel wreaths, lyres, rosettes, and acanthus leaves.
 Chair and sofa frames are frequently ebonized and mounted with gilded bronze.
 Forms are rectilinear, with chair and sofa backs taking on square or rectangular shapes.
-Chair legs are commonly round, tapered and fluted while table legs occasionally take on the form of classical columns.
+Chair legs are commonly round, tapered, and fluted while table legs occasionally take on the form of classical columns.
 Case pieces such as cabinets are frequently embellished with marquetry (a pictorial veneer of variously colored woods) depicting a still life of flowers or a trophy of musical instruments.
-The style was often combined with the Renaissance Revival and Neo-Grec styles.
+The style was often combined with the Renaissance Revival and Néo-Grec styles.

 |